shaynjasx/solstice-landing/README.md

 ## Conclusion

 This project was built with a focus on responsive implementation, clean semantic structure, maintainable SCSS organization, and practical server-side form handling.
 The goal was to closely match the provided design while making thoughtful responsive and UX decisions independently where specifications were not explicitly provided.

+I look forward to discussing the project and any real-time modifications during the Teams call.